To see the other types of publications on this topic, follow the link: Pakistani State.

 Abstract:

 In this study I challenge the uncritical use of the long held dictum of the development discourse that education empowers women.
 From a post-structuralist feminist position I show that in its current state the educational discourse in Pakistan actually disempowers women.
 This discourse constitutes gendered identities and positions them in a way that exacerbates and intensifies inequalities between men and women.
-Gendered constitution and positioning of subjects also regulates the relationship between the subjects and the state in such a way that women and minorities are excluded from the citizenship realm.
+Gendered constitution and positioning of subjects also regulates the relationship between the subjects and the state in such a way that women and minorities are excluded from th

 APA, Harvard, Vancouver, ISO, and other styles